 The bride and groom exchange leis, a symbol of their eternal love.
 Traditionally, it's a maile lei or maile-style ti leaf lei for the groom and a white ginger or pikake lei for the bride.
 Then the couple's parents present leis to them (either the groom's parents offering a lei to the bride and vice versa or each set of parents offering a lei to their own child).
 Then, the bride and groom each present leis to their soon-to-be in-laws, as well as to their bridal party.

-As the "Hawaiian Wedding Song" (Ke Kali Nei Au-"Waiting for Thee") is played on the ukulele and slack-key guitar and interpreted by hula dancers, the kahu leads the couple in a recitation of vows.
+As the "Hawaiian Wedding Song" (Ke Kali Nei Au-"Waiting for Thee") is played on the ukulele and slack-key guitar, interpreted by hula dancers, the kahu leads the couple in a recitation of vows.
+While the Hawaiian Wedding Song is the traditional choice for a ceremony, many modern celebrations implement other types of Hawaiian songs.
+A popular choice is the “Iz” (Israel Kamakawiwo’ole) version of “Somewhere Over the Rainbow” or other Hawaiian-style renditions of classic favorite wedding songs.

 Before the couple exchange rings, the kahu dips a koa wood bowl into the sea (koa wood, native to Hawaii, represents strength and integrity).
 A ti leaf, which represents prosperity and health, is dipped into the water and then sprinkled over the rings three times as the kahu recites a traditional chant.